steventrux/castize/README.md

 sourcedir: is the directory where to be converted videos are

-indir: is the directory where converted video will be created
+destdir: is the directory where converted video will be created

-# usage:
+# Usage:
+# castable.sh "outmode" "sourcedir" "destdir"
-cast.sh mp4 /home/user/videos /home/user/chromecastvideos
+castable.sh mp4 /home/user/videos /home/user/chromecastvideos

 or

-cast.sh mkv /home/user/videos /home/user/chromecastvideos
+castable.sh mkv /home/user/videos /home/user/chromecastvideos